rejeep/git.el/README.md

 # Git.el

-Git API library for Emacs
+An Elisp API for programmatically using Git.

 ## Installation